KevinMartinezC/News_The_Guardian_API_APP/README.md

-# 📚 @Composable News App  🌐
+# 📚 News App  🌐

-🎉 Welcome to @Composable News App! 📰 This is a modern, easy-to-use news application built with Jetpack Compose.
+🎉 Welcome to  News App! 📰 This is a modern, easy-to-use news application built with Jetpack Compose.
 Find the latest articles from The Guardian, save your favorite articles, and explore in detail.

 ## 📱 Features